ZGC-LLM-Safety/TrafficLLM/README.md

 ```
 Then you should add the preprompt in the `prepromt` function of [inference.py](inference.py) and [trafficllm_server.py](trafficllm_server.py).
 The preprompt is the prefix text used in the training data during the task-specific traffic tuning.

+### Fine-tuned Models

+To use our fine-tuned models to deploy TrafficLLM, please check the new [Google Drive link](https://drive.google.com/drive/folders/1YZLrSYKgmMr23An6QldB7bTVlR8IH7qL?usp=drive_link) to download the checkpoints you want to add to the configuration.

 ### Terminal Demo

 To chat with TrafficLLM in the terminal mode, you can run the following command: